-Summer at my daughter’s house can be counted in watermelons.
-On any hot day, she can be counted on to bring out a giant bowl of cut-up watermelon chunks or slices (which, by the way, when put on top of a vegetable steamer placed in the bottom of the bowl, will not turn mushy).
+We count summer in watermelons at my daughter’s house.
+On any hot day, she makes a giant bowl of watermelon chunks or slices (which will not turn mushy when put on top of a vegetable steamer placed in the bottom of the bowl).

 Cool.
 Cut a hole into its center.
-Infuse with your drink of choice, refrigerate and then cut into pieces.
+Infuse with your drink of choice, refrigerate, and cut into pieces.

 Disgusting.
 Those hell-bent on diminishing the healthy appeal of the fruit you can (this is not my idea) deep fry it.
 The mere sound of that makes me cringe, but there is a recipe for everything.

 Fun.
 Rinse and dry pits.
 Bring out the paints, glitter, and glue and let the kids make pit paintings.

 The health benefits of watermelon are not found here.
 Just slice the melon, cut into squares, diamonds, or circles, remove the seeds and then coat with flour.
 Make a batter from 2 egg whites, 7 tablespoons of cornstarch, and a little water.
 Heat 3 cups of vegetable oil to 250°F in a deep fryer, dip watermelon pieces into the batter and then fry until the coating becomes firm.
 Turn off heat; continue frying until pieces are light brown.
 Remove, drain, and sprinkle with powdered sugar.
 Chew two Tums and, most likely, say, “Why did I eat that?”